Am0rphous/Awesome/Macbook Pro/README.md

 ## Collection of various resources
 - [Awesome Mac - jaywcjlove](https://github.com/jaywcjlove/awesome-mac)
 - [Awesome macOS - iCHAIT](https://github.com/iCHAIT/awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
+- [Awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [Awesome macOS open source applications by  serhii-londar](https://github.com/serhii-londar/open-source-mac-os-apps)
 - [Cmatrix](https://github.com/levithomason/cmatrix) - The original Matrix effect for your Mac terminal.
 - [Does it ARM](https://github.com/ThatGuySam/doesitarm) - 🦾 A list of reported app support for Apple Silicon and the new Apple M1 Macs.